 \subsection{Path Generation}

-The reference path must be available real-time to the lateral motion controllers.
-It can be computed real-time by using numerical optimal control and trajectory optimization methods or prepared in advance if there is no need to change the path during the motion.
-For parking applications, if the path is to be prepared off-line, the curvature of the path is necessary for feed-forward part of the kinematic controller presented in this study.
+The reference path must be available in real-time to the lateral motion controller.
+It can be computed in real-time by using numerical optimal control and trajectory optimization methods or prepared in advance if there is no need to change the path during the motion.
+For parking applications, if the path is to be prepared off-line, the curvature of the path is necessary for the feed-forward part of the kinematic controller presented in this study.
 We provided different curvature computations in the previous sections.